bevyengine/rfcs/rfcs/34-system-graph-flavors.md

 - **At-least-once separation:** If a type of side effect has been "produced" by any system, at least one "consuming" system must run before any system that "uses" that side effect can run.
   - `Commands` are the most important side effect here, but others (such as indexing) may be added to the engine itself later.
   - This design expands on the API in [RFC 36: Encoding Side Effect Lifecycles as Subgraphs](https://github.com/bevyengine/rfcs/pull/36).
-  - At-least-once separation also applies a special "causal tie" (see below): if a pair of `before` and `after` systems are enabled during a schedule pass, and all intervening `between` systems are disabled, the last intervening `between` system is forcibly enabled to ensure that cleanup occurs
+  - At-least-once separation also applies a special "causal tie" (see below): if a pair of `before` and `after` systems are enabled during a schedule pass, and all intervening `between` systems are disabled, the last intervening `between` system is forcibly enabled to ensure that cleanup occurs.

 System ordering constraints operate across stages, but can only see systems within the same schedule.